 I hugged Denise.
 A fisherman had delivered the first miracle when he found her by the side of the river and saved her life.
 Now, it was up to me to deliver the second and make her monster pay for what he’d done.

-To Be Continued in Time of Justice – Coming January 28, 2020!
+To Be Continued in Time of Justice – Available Now!

-Click the link below to reserve your copy today!
+Click the link below to grab your copy today!